cpthooch/AMUIStylist/README.md

 # AMUIStylist
-Declarative styling facilities for UIKit components.
+Native declarative styling facilities for UIKit components.
+AMUIStylis styles are essentially collections of selector invocations recorded over special proxy object, and easily applicable to any other compatible UIKit (actually Cocoa) object.

 ## Capabilities